amirfounder/amirfounder-components-library/readme.md

 When writing code for this guide, follow the following code guidelines

+### Publishing Steps

+1. If new components were created, export them via the /src/index.js file
+2. Run `npm run build-lib` to run rollup and minify file
+3. Run `npm version patch / minor / major` to update the package version
+4. Update the readme.md file to account for the changes in the latest version
+5. Run `npm publish` to publish package!

+### Coding Styleguide

 ### Writing '...StylesService.js' functions:

 Paramaters should be in the following order for easier readability and maintanability: